 To every time (and to every fruit, flower, herb and vegetable) there is a season.

 Back in 2011, it was my pleasure to join a small but excited group at Windcrest Farm in Monroe, NC for the first harvest of a new crop of organic baby ginger!
 Mary and Ray Roberts-Tarlton, owners and farmers at Windcrest, a certified organic farm, grow all kinds of cool and unusual herbs and veggies, but this first crop of baby ginger was something special.
-Fast forward these past five years and the annual every growing ginger crop at Windcrest has become an occasion to celebrate!
+Fast forward and the annual every growing ginger crop at Windcrest has become an occasion to celebrate!